What are the Causes of Peripheral Neuropathy?

 Nerve sheath tumours are removed if they are large or enlarging.
 They may also be operated on if they are superficial and easily bumped.
 Sometimes surgery on these abnormalities is done for cosmetic reasons.

 These tumours arise from the outer layers that act as insulation for the nerve.
 This means that they can often be freed from the nerve without inherently damaging the nerve.
-This means that after surgery your nerve should work normally, although you may have mild sensory symptoms such as numbness that should improve with time.
+This means that after surgery your nerve should work normally, although you may have mild sensory symptoms such as numbness that may improve with time.